 COURT PROCESS AND LEGAL PROCEDURES IN PITTSBURGH AND WESTERN PA

-- Investigation: Before filing a criminal complaint, the police will attempt to gather evidence of criminal conduct in the hopes of making an arrest.
-The police may seize physical evidence from the scene of the crime, interview eyewitnesses, conduct DNA, fingerprint and other forensics testing.
+- Investigation: Before filing a criminal complaint, the police will attempt to gather evidence of criminal conduct in order to have sufficient evidence to arrest and prosecute.
+The police may seize physical evidence from the scene of the crime, interview eyewitnesses, or conduct DNA, fingerprint and other forensics testing.
 If the police develop you as a suspect, they will likely ask you to come to the police station to give a spoken or written confession.
 Read more about why you should never talk to the police without your lawyer present.

 - Criminal Complaint: When police have probable cause to believe that you have committed one or more crimes, they will file a criminal complaint with the local magistrate, which is the formal document used to institute criminal charges against you.
 The police can either place you under arrest, or issue you a summons through the mail.

 - Warrant: If the police institute charges by warrant, the police may search for you at your home or workplace.
-An experienced criminal defense attorney can speak with police officers as well as the magistrate to make arrangements to voluntarily turn you in on the warrant, reducing the likelihood of a forcible entry.
+An experienced criminal defense attorney can speak with police officers as well as the magistrate to make arrangements to voluntarily turn you in on the warrant, reducing the likelihood of being forced from your home or workplace.